UK Housing is not fit for the future.

 yellow Smart car

 Live in increasing isolation where leaving the house becomes an increasing rare treat.
 Only Amazon and your food delivery company will know you are alive.
-You house will have become unsalable as all those groups with transport poverty realise that your private house is just not worth it.
+Your house will have become unsaleable as all those groups with transport poverty realise that your private house is just not worth it.

 Or find a solution